peeramid-labs/eds/README.md

 ### Key Components

-- **CodeIndex:** A stateful, permissionless contract allowing anyone to register associations between bytecode and its on-chain location.
+- **CodeIndex:**
 - **Distribution:** A stateless, permissionless contract enabling instantiation from a resource (bytecode) or repository.
 - **Distributor:** A stateful, permissioned contract allowing instantiation of distributions or repositories and managing their versions.
 - **Installer:** A stateful, permissioned contract for managing permissions to access targets by multiple instances from various distributors.
 - **Repository:** A stateful, permissioned contract enabling developers to version and manage multiple versions of the same functional resource.

-### Ownership Domains

-To simplify code reuse, auditing, and encapsulate responsibilities, the system is divided into multiple ownership domains, each with distinct security and trust requirements.

-#### Permissionless Domain
+#### Permission-less Domain

-**Stateless Contracts:**
+##### CodeIndex

-- Any smart contract indexed by `CodeIndex` based on its bytecode.
+A stateful, permissionless contract allowing anyone to register associations between bytecode and its on-chain location.
+Any smart contract may be indexed by `CodeIndex` based on its bytecode.
-- `Distribution` contract is a special stateless contract for instantiating from a resource or repository.
-Its lack of state ensures easy verification and trust.
-- **CodeIndex:**
-  - The only stateful, permissionless contract in the system.
-  - A `CREATE2` contract maintaining an immutable mapping between bytecode hash and its on-chain location.
-  - `0xC0d31dB079b9eb23f6942A44c29F1ece9e118C30` with given settings is the only valid global `CodeIndex` contract.
+Proposed `CREATE2` implementation with deterministic address : `0xC0d31dB079b9eb23f6942A44c29F1ece9e118C30`

+##### `Distribution`

+Interface for contracts that allow specific mechanics of instantiation of referred bytecode identifiers in the `CodeIndex`.
+It may be using different methods for instantiation, yet it is ultimately referred by it's bytecode hash and instantiation methods kept non-parametric, to promote hardcoding of instantiation logic by the distribution creator, ultimately making any distribution a unique part of code ecosystem.
+It also allows distribution creators to associate own metadata with the distribution, such as URIs defined in [ERC-190](https://eips.ethereum.org/EIPS/eip-190)

 #### Developer Domain

-- **Repositories:**
-  - Stateful, permissioned contracts allowing developers to manage resources and versions.
-  - May return `IDistribution` interface-compatible contracts when made for distributor clients.
-  - May return anything when made to be consumed by distributions.
+##### Repositories

+Repositories are interfaces provided for stateful, permissioned contracts allowing developers to manage resources and versions.
+Such repositories may return any kind of source code reference, including system-internal used ones, like `IDistribution`.
+It allows developers to increment versions according to [Semver](http://semver.org/) as well as implement version requirements lookup for the clients.

+##### Non-Stateless Distributions

+Any implementation of Distribution interface mentioned in the Permission-less Domain, that is stateful is considered as a Developer Domain component.
+It is possible in principle, yet will be used only for specific use-cases, where stateful distribution is required and will require distribution users to use direct location addressing, effectively excluding it from the global index system.

 #### Distributor Domain

-- **Distributors:**
-  - Stateful, permissioned contracts for managing resources and versions.
-  - Allow custom instantiation arguments and initializer interfaces for flexible distribution customization.
+##### Distributor

+Stateful, permissioned contract interface for managing distributions.
+It allows distributors, who may act as trusted source for many, to have their own index of trusted distributions coupled to any, parametric, initialization logic that they might need.
+This is a first point on instantiation chain that allows to configure distribution after it's been instantiated.

+##### Version Distributor

+Same as Distributor, but with additional functionality to manage versions of distributions.
+It allows to manage multiple versions of the same distribution and to provide version requirements lookup for the clients.
+Distributor may change the version of the repository, effectively disabling, in one go, every outdated version instances from operating in the system.

 #### User Domain

-- **Installers:**
+##### Installer

-  - Stateful, permissioned contracts for managing permissions and accessing targets from multiple distributors.
-  - Primarily used by end-users to manage resources and permissions.
+Stateful, permissioned contracts for managing permissions and accessing targets from multiple distributors.
+Allows end-users to manage trusted sources for their installations.

 ## Getting Started